 3) Take three to six tablets or capsules of an adrenal glandular supplement.

-While this may help, it may not address the cause of the problem and this is why I much prefer a nutritional balancing program, if possible.
+While this may help, it may not address the cause of the problem and this is why I much prefer a development program, if possible.

 1. Slow oxidation rate.
 Usually, the oxidation rate is slow.
 This indicates sluggish adrenal and thyroid glandular activity.

 2. Fatigue indicators.
 These may include a low sodium/potassium ratio, a four lows pattern, and perhaps a bowl pattern.

 3. Possibly a low sodium/potassium ratio.
 This is associated with infection and kidney dysfunction.

 4. Perhaps high levels of toxic metals such as copper or cadmium.

 There are numerous articles about cardiovascular health conditions on this website.
 They are available by clicking here.